cpp-self-driving-husky/cpp-husky-a200-avoidance/README.md

 [ROS Documentation for LMS151](http://wiki.ros.org/LMS1xx)
 * Node: LMS100
 * Topic: [scan(sensor_msgs/LaserScan)](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html) - contains the LiDAR's data
-  * ranges[] - distance of an object in meters (needs more research)
+  * angle_min: start angle of the scan (-2.356 radians = -135 degrees)
+  * angle_max: end angle of the scan (+2.356 radians = +135 degrees)
+  * angle_increment: angular distance between measurements (0.00872 radians = 0.5 degrees)
+  * range_min: minimum range value (0.0099999 meters)
+  * range_max: maximum range value (20.0 meters)
-  * intensities[] - strength of reflected light from an object, used to create a 2D map of the area
+  * ranges: distance in meters away an object is based on the time it takes for the light to hit the object and bounce back, used to create a 2D map of surrounding area
+  * intensities: strength of reflected light from an object

 ## Reference